 Cultured butter doesn’t taste as sweet but it is delicious and full of really beneficial bacteria.

 The equipment you need to make butter

-As we’ve already covered, you really don’t need much more than a jar and your hands to make butter.
+As we’ve already covered, you really don’t need much more than a jar and your hands to make fresh butter.
 There is however a less labour intensive way.

 You can also use a hand mixer.
 It works well but beware of the splashing.